-The business wrap: Mistry loses NCLT case to Tata Sons, and 6 other top stories
+The business wrap: Cyrus Mistry loses NCLT case to Tata Sons, and six other top stories

 A look at the headlines in the sector right now:

-- Court dismisses Cyrus Mistry’s petition accusing Tata Sons of ‘oppression and mismanagement’: Two investment firms controlled by the ousted chairman’s family had moved the National Company Law Tribunal..
+- Court dismisses Cyrus Mistry’s petition accusing Tata Sons of ‘oppression and mismanagement’: Two investment firms controlled by the ousted chairman’s family had moved the National Company Law Tribunal.

 - Trai seeks attorney general’s views on Reliance Jio’s free tarrif plans: Bharti Airtel and other telecom companies have said the offers are predatory.